Our next mini-pupillage session will be running in person from Tuesday 7 – Thursday 9 September 2021 (inclusive), applications are now closed.

 Mini-pupillages give future barristers a taste of the Bar and an idea of how chambers operate.
 In Falcon Chambers, in normal times, we try to make things interesting without being demanding.
 A typical mini-pupillage will involve a visit to chambers, to experience the type of work done, and will usually aim to include a trip to court, participation in a conference, a chance to see how a set of papers is tackled, a talk every evening about a different aspect of chambers and life at the Bar, and a degree of social interaction with members of chambers.

 The pandemic makes much of this sort of experience impractical.
-On Monday 11 May we hosted our first virtual mini-pupillage session, to explain about our applications process, life at the Bar at all barrister levels, and the working of a set of chambers.
+On Monday 11 May 2020 and Wednesday 21 April 2021 we hosted virtual mini-pupillage sessions, to explain about our applications process, life at the Bar at all barrister levels, and the working of a set of chambers.
 Falcon Chambers is committed to ensuring that, while mini-pupillage remains impossible, prospective barristers can still access information to help them with their legal career choices.

 Comments from previous mini-pupils

 "A very enjoyable and rewarding week amongst brilliant people.
 Cheers!"